SuhwaSeong/music-genre-classification-gtzan/README.md

 ## 🚀 What I Want to Do Next

 - Try other features like Chroma or Spectral Contrast
 - Test different models like SVM or deep learning
-- Turn this into a small app using Streamlit so anyone can try genre prediction
-- Use 3-second clips to make the dataset bigger
+- Expand the dataset using 3-second segments
+- Add visual outputs (e.g., probabilities per genre)
+- Improve Streamlit app design and user experience

 ---